3/16/21 Wanted: Valiant, Honorable Men

 Matthew 5:13 AMP

-You are the salt of the earth, but if salt has lost its taste (its strength, its quality) how can its saltness be restored?
-It is not good for anything any longer but to be thrown out and trodden underfoot by men.
+“You are the salt of the earth, but if salt has lost its taste (its strength, its quality) how can its saltness be restored?
+It is not good for anything any longer but to be thrown out and trodden under foot by men.”

-24) Then Jesus said to His disciples, If anyone desires to be My disciple, let him deny himself [disregard, lose sight of, and forget himself and his own interests] and take up his cross and follow Me [cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying, also].
+23) And He said to all, If any person wills to come after Me, let him deny himself [disown himself, forget, lose sight of himself and his own interests, refuse and give up himself] and take up his cross daily and follow Me [cleave steadfastly to Me, conform wholly to My example in living and, if need be, in dying also].

 Jim Corbett